How to Afford Filing Bankruptcy

 How Do You Pay for a Bankruptcy?

 If you're approaching a Chapter 7 bankruptcy, you may be wondering: How do I pay for it?
-After all, there are fees associated with the bankruptcy itself, and with hiring a lawyer.
-Many people have had this question before.
-It's possible to find an affordable bankruptcy lawyer.
-Here's what you need to know.
+After all, there are fees associated with the bankruptcy itself and if you are in the situation where you are considering bankruptcy, you probably don't have a lot of extra cash burning a hole in your pocket.
+Here's what should know...

 Stop Paying (Most of) Your Debts

-It may seem wrong, but the truth is, if you're about to dissolve your debts anyway, you may want to stop paying them.
+It may seem wrong, but the truth is, if you're about to be discharging your debts, you may want to stop paying them.
 HOWEVER, there are certain debts that you may want to continue paying such as your mortgage and car payments or debts for recent charges you may have made.
 If you do not intend to keep this property, you might be able to stop paying, but you should ask your attorney first.